chadananda/ocean-site-content/output/centenary/persian-hailed-new-messiah-comes-teach-unity-world.md

 ---

-# Persian Hailed as New "Messiah," Comes to Teach Unity of the World
+# Persian Hailed as New "Messiah," Comes to Teach Unity of the World {.title}

 Cleveland Ohio Leader
 April 22, 1912
 Cleveland, OH
+{.noid}